Yomiko Readman: R.O.D the TV

 At the beginning of R.O.D the TV, Yomiko is missing in action.
 Four years before the start of the series, she is provoked by Joker and ends up in a moment of temporary psychosis, assaulting the library with her papermastery and causing it to go down in flames.
 She is later revealed to be in hiding while protecting Miss Deep's clone, also called Nancy.
 She has abandoned and betrayed the British Library upon learning of Joker's plot to use the second Nancy's son as a vessel to be overtaken by the mind of Mr. Gentleman, the founder of the British Library.

-Since much of Yomiko's history is deeply integrated into most R.O.D plots, further information on her can be found in the respective articles on each series.